panlm/panlm.github.io/docs/EKS/operation/monitor/POC-prometheus-ha-architect-with-thanos.md

     - 检查是否多副本 receive sts，且未做数据 replica

 #### thanos frontend
-- open svc of thanos frontend
+- open svc of thanos frontend: `thanos-query-frontend.${DOMAIN_NAME}`
-    - min time in receive: means prometheus remote write has valid and data has been received by thanos receive
+    - min time in receive table: means prometheus remote write has valid and data has been received by thanos receive
-    - min time in sidecar: data in thanos local before duration, 2 hr will write data from WAL to duration, if < 2hrs "-" will display. if over 2hrs, oldest data in local will be display
+    - min time in sidecar table: data in thanos local before duration, 2 hr will write data from WAL to duration, if < 2hrs "-" will display. if over 2hrs, oldest data in local will be display
+    - min time in store table: data has been store to s3, check labelset to identify data was written by receive or sidecar

 ![[../../../git-attachment/POC-prometheus-ha-architect-with-thanos-png-7.png]]